MSEP-one/msep.one/README.md

 The opportunities are limitless.
 The MSEP.one team looks forward to seeing what you invent!

+### Thanks

+MSEP.one's phase one was made possible by a generous donation from the [Astera Institute](https://astera.org)

 ### Free, Open Source, Community Driven
 MSEP.one is completely free and open source under the MIT license.